SOFTS-Raw sugar hovers near four-month low, cocoa climbs

 COFFEE

+* Traders reported some pressure on prices coming from the harvest in Brazil, as farmers increase field work pace following initial delays.

+* ICE certified arabica stocks continued to fall on Wednesday, down to 813,845 bags, the smallest since 1999.

-* Colombia produced 951,000 60kg bags of washed arabica coffee in June, the national coffee federation said on Tuesday, down 10% from the same month last year because of wet weather.
+* Colombia produced 951,000 60kg bags of washed arabica coffee in June, the national coffee federation said on Tuesday, down 10% from the same month last year.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.